tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-query-syntax.md

 | `literal` | `StringLiteral | ((Minus)?
 NumericLiteral) | BooleanLiteral | DateTimeLiteral | TimeSpanLiteral | NullLiteral;` |
 | `identifier` | `BuiltinIdentifier | (QuotedOrUnquotedIdentifier (Sep QuotedOrUnquotedIdentifier)?);` |

-The same set of Time Series Insights types is supported for predicate string.
+Azure Time Series Insights primitive data types are supported in predicate string expressions.

-Unlike JSON property reference expressions, a type for a property can be omitted in which case a type is autoresolved.
+Unlike JSON [property reference expressions](#property-reference-expressions), a type for a property can be omitted in which case a type is automatically inferred.

 #### Supported literals